glavanc1/gene_flow_ants/README.md

 ```

 ## 4.Removing contaminations and filtering
-We discarded individuals with more than 75% of missing data.

-We estimated the presence of contaminations and filtered them based on Allelic Depth Ratio (ADR) using the script `ADR_filtering.R` with the default cutoff (0.01).

-We then visualized the effect of different filtering criteria on the number of retained SNPs using the script `filtering_tests.sh` and visualised the results in `R` using the script `Filtering.R`.
+We visualized the effect of different filtering criteria on the number of retained SNPs using the script `filtering_tests.sh` and visualised the results in `R` using the script `Filtering.R`.
-For all genera, we selected *a posteriori* a minimum depth cutoff of 8 reads (which gives below 1% of allelic dropout), a minor allele count of 3, and a maximum 75% of individuals with missing genotypes per locus.
+We selected *a posteriori* a minimum depth cutoff of 8 reads (which gives below 1% of allelic dropout), a minor allele count of 3, and a maximum 75% of individuals with missing genotypes per locus.
 This was performed in `vcftools` v0.1.14:
 ```
 vcftools --vcf FILENAME.vcf --minDP 8 --mac 2 --max-missing 0.75 --recode --out OUTPUTNAME.vcf
 ```
+We discarded individuals with more than 75% of missing data.
+We then estimated the presence of contaminations and filtered them based on Allelic Depth Ratio (ADR) using the script `ADR_filtering.R` with the default cutoff (0.01).
+Both these things were done in `R` with the script `ADR_filtering.R`.

+We then ran the same `vcftools` command as above to filter again after having discarded the individuals with high missing data and corrected depth at some loci.
+The output was considered the final dataset for the first step (Taxonomy).

 ## 5.Taxonomy
+We ran a series of analyses:
+- phylogeny of a fragment of COI.
+We aligned our COI sequences, along with reference individuals from published studies when available, with `mafft` v7.475: `mafft --localpair  --maxiterate 16 --phylipout --inputorder all_COI.fasta > all_clean_trimmed_alignment_COI.phylip`.
+We then reconstructed a ML phylogeny with `iqtree` v2.0.6: `iqtree2 -T 1 -s clean_trimmed_alignment_COI.phylip -m MFP -B 1000`.
+- `admixture` with a range of K values (depending on the number of expected species in each genus, based on the number of morphological species).
+This was done using the script `runadmixture.sh`.
+- Multi-Dimensional Scaling.
+This, along with the visualization of the results of the other analyses and the selection of individuals for further steps, was done in `R` with the scripts `GENUSNAME_Analyses.R`.
+-
 ## 6.Hybridization rates

 ## 7.Correlates of hybridization